jankal13/jankal13.github.io/RESUME.md

 *October 2019 - July 2020*

 + Lecturing and managing of students for 3 different classes including information security, network security and smart cards.
-+ Collecting, compiling, and analyzing data.
++ Implemented automated data processing pipeline, increasing data accuracy by 25% and reducing processing time by 50%.
-+ Assisting with administrative tasks and supervision of students.
++ Assisting with administrative tasks and supervision of 250+ students.